S.Korea considers vaccinating workers at major companies

 One plan under consideration is to provide vaccines for workers at units that run non-stop, and for those deemed essential to the economy.

-The government plans to vaccinate 70% of its 52 million population by the third quarter, starting with kindergarten and primary school teachers, with the aim of achieving herd immunity before November.
+South Korea’s transport and culture ministries said they would only allow group tours for those who are fully vaccinated during the initial phase of any travel bubble.

+South Korea has inoculated about 10 million people, or 19.6% of its 52 million people, and plans to vaccinate 70% by the third quarter.

-South Korea reported 611 new confirmed coronavirus cases on Thursday, bringing the total tally to 146,303 infections, with 1,979 deaths.
+The country reported 611 new coronavirus cases on Thursday, bringing the total to 146,303 infections, with 1,979 deaths.

 Reporting by Heekyong Yang; Editing by Stephen Coates